rand-asswad/muallef/docs/parts/1_background.md

 for sharing and learning Music Information Retrieval **(MIR)** concepts worldwide. [@muller_2015]

-Furthurmore, the Music Information Retrieval Evaluation eXchange **(MIREX)** is an annual evaluation compaign for MIR algorithms.
+furthermore, the Music Information Retrieval Evaluation eXchange **(MIREX)** is an annual evaluation compaign for MIR algorithms.
 Since it started in 2005, MIREX has served as a benchmark for evaluating novelty algorithms and helped advance